Debarshi-IT/Final-Year-Main-Project/README.md

 The system execution lifecycle is structured into four distinct phases:

 ### Phase 1: Initialization
-1. The Python Flask server starts on port `5000` and initializes the road topology.
+1. The Python Flask server starts on port `5000`, loads pre-trained Random Forest and Reinforcement Learning models in `app.py`, and initializes the road topology.
 2. The Vite frontend client starts on port `3000`.
 On load, the browser queries the backend API `/api/network` to retrieve node identifiers, coordinate matrices, and road parameters.
 3. The frontend client parses this response and procedurally builds the 3D meshes: tarmac textures, white lane dividers, yellow shoulders, concrete curbs, crosswalks, and five dedicated parking bays.
 4. Four NPC traffic vehicles are spawned in distinct loop sectors (hemispheres), and the user's vehicle is spawned in the designated starting parking bay.